 Handicapped placards may be obtained by submitting the above application.
 The vehicle does not have to be titled in the name of the handicapped person and the placards may be displayed in any vehicle in which the handicapped person is a passenger.

 You may visit https://www.alabamainteractive.org/dorpt/UserHome.str to search for and reserve a personalization design and lettering.
 Your reservation will be valid for 5 days.
 Take your order confirmation to the Calhoun County Commissioner of License office at any location, and the clerk will order your tag.
 You will receive a temporary tag to use until your new personalized tag comes to you in the mail.

-Once tags are ordered from the Alabama Department of Revenue by the county licensing official, your tag will arrive in the mail in about four to six weeks.
+Once tags are ordered from the Alabama Department of Revenue by the county licensing official, your tag will arrive in the mail in about 8 weeks.

 Yes.
-You may use your driver license number or tag number to register online.
+You may use your driver license number or tag number to renew online.